- Go Hiking

 |Park Overview:|| |

-The pastoral park is undeveloped except for an abandoned paved road crisscrossed with a labyrinth of unmarked narrow trails; a section of the Highlands Trail traverses it.
+The pastoral park is undeveloped except for an abandoned paved road crisscrossed with a labyrinth of unmarked narrow trails; a section of the Highlands Trail traverses it as the only blazed trail.

 |Trail Uses:||Hiking, Bridle path|